Superstars Series: Format and philosophy

 Since 2009 the Series has run a two sprint race format.
 Race 1 to take place Sunday morning and Race 2 to take place Sunday afternoon.

 The technical regulations are designed to bring the largest touring cars together in a balanced competition that limits costs, maximizes spectacle and limits driver assistance.
 A total of 10 brands will be represented in the 2013 edition: Audi RS5, BMW M3, Cadillac CTS-V, Chevrolet Lumina and Camaro, Chrysler 300C SRT8, Jaguar XF, Lexus ISF, Maserati Quattroporte, Mercedes C63AMG, Porsche Panamera.

 Technical regulations

-Current season
+Final season

 The 2013 Superstars championships are reserved for production-based saloon cars with the following basic characteristics: